spotinst/help/src/docs/ocean/features/labels-and-taints.md

 - `nvidia-tesla-t4g`
 - `nvidia-tesla-a10`

-> **Note**: Avoid adding Spot labels under the virtual node group (launch specification) node labels section.
-These labels should be added in your pod configuration only.
+> **Note**: Don't add Spot labels under the virtual node group (launch specification) node labels section.
+Add these labels to the pod configuration only.

 ###  aws.spot.io/instance Labels

 Format: `aws.spot.io/instance-<object>`, for example, `aws.spot.io/instance-category`

-This set of labels lets you configure a list of instance types as a constraint at the workload level.
-For example, you can constrain workloads to "Run on any M6, M7, R7" family without manually listing each specific instance type in those families.
+Apply these labels to a workload's constraints (nodeSelector, node affinity, etc.) to reflect instance types.
+For example, constrain workloads to run on any M6, M7, or R7 family.

 The instance labels are as follows:

-*  aws.spot.io/instance-category: Reflects the category of the instance (e.g., c).
+*  `aws.spot.io/instance-category`: Reflects the category of the instance (for example., c).
-*  aws.spot.io/instance-family: Reflects the family of the instance (e.g., c5a).
+*  `aws.spot.io/instance-family`: Reflects the family of the instance (for example., c5a).
-*  aws.spot.io/instance-generation: Reflects the generation of the instance (e.g., 5).
+*  `aws.spot.io/instance-generation`: Reflects the generation of the instance (for example., 5).
-*  aws.spot.io/instance-hypervisor: Reflects the hypervisor the instance uses (e.g., nitro).
+*  `aws.spot.io/instance-hypervisor`: Reflects the hypervisor the instance uses (for example., nitro).
-*  aws.spot.io/instance-cpu: Reflects the CPU used by the instance(e.g., 1).
+*  `aws.spot.io/instance-cpu`: Reflects the CPU used by the instance(for example., 1).
-*  aws.spot.io/instance-memory: Reflects the memory used by the instance (e.g., 2).
+*  `aws.spot.io/instance-memory`: Reflects the memory used by the instance (for example., 2).

 These labels only launch nodes that fit the required pod labels.